Příbram: Historic centre

 The landmark of the town centre is the Church of Saint James the Great.
 It is originally a Gothic building the first half of the 13th century, and is the oldest monument in Příbram.
 It was rebuilt several times, most notably in the Baroque style in the 18th century.
 The current form of the church dates from 1869, when the tower acquired four side Neo-Gothic turrets.
 The most valuable interior decoration includes two wood carvings by Ignác František Platzer and a tin baptismal font from 1511.

 Zámeček-Ernestinum is one of the most important historical buildings in Příbram.
 It was originally a wooden fort, rebuilt into a small stone castle in the mid-14th century, which served as the archbishop's residence.
 The building was damaged in the Hussite Wars and in the Thirty Years' War, and many inappropriate construction modifications were made.
 Therefore, only the Gothic bay window of the chapel with a ribbed vault and a few other elements have survived to this day.
 Today it serves cultural and social purposes.
 It houses the Gallery of František Drtikol, Museum of the Anti-communist Resistance, and offices.

-The Town Hall is a Neo-Renaissance building from 1889–1891, designed by architect Vojtěch Ignác Ullmann.
+The Town Hall was built in the Neo-Renaissance style in 1889–1891.
+It was designed by architect Vojtěch Ignác Ullmann.
 The second notable building designed by Ullmann is the Neo-Renaissance dormitory from 1892.